naolloan/overthewire-wargames/bandit/level19.md

 ![level 19 screenshot 1](images/Screenshot47.png)

-* As we expected we see a file named bandit20-do which is owned by bandit20 and can be executed by the currect user which is bandit19.
+* As we expected we see a file named `bandit20-do` which is owned by `bandit20` and can be executed by the currect user which is `bandit19`.
 To run an executable file we just need to write its name along with its direction.

 ![level 19 screenshot 2](images/Screenshot48.png)

 * The file is telling us to run the commnads as another user.
-So we are allowed to run commands as a user 20.
-For example it is telling us to run a command whoami as another user so let us run two commands whoami and id and see if it works:
+So we are allowed to run commands as `user 20`.
+For example it is telling us to run a command `whoami` as another user so let us run two commands `whoami` and `id` and see if it works:

 ![level 19 screenshot 3](images/Screenshot49.png)